- Web & Digital

 The cost of a basic website design (£0-£1,500)

 If you have a limited budget, this is the band for you.
 Starting with the DYI free website template designs/website builders, such as Wix or Squarespace, which are free to use and only require relatively small hosting fees which you can read about below.

 While some people might be able to knock something decent together, a vast majority find using free website template designs unreliable, time-consuming and a hindrance to ranking on search engines.

-For the best possible results, we can provide your business with a simple one-page website starting from £700.00 + VAT.
-These are designed from scratch with bespoke coding using WordPress, so you can easily change text and upload images yourself.
+For the best results, we can provide your business with a simple one-page website starting from £700.00 + VAT.
+Designed from scratch with bespoke coding using WordPress, you can easily change text and upload images yourself.

-The main reason to invest in a paid one-page website design instead of using a DIY website builder is that you’re buying a bespoke design created by an expert website design agency that nobody else has.
-This also includes a bespoke code which isn’t replicated across the internet and the ability to add pages as your business grows.
+The main reason to invest in a paid one-page website design instead of using a DIY website builder is that you’re buying a unique design created by an expert website design agency.
+This also includes a bespoke code which isn’t replicated across the internet and grants the ability to add pages as your business grows.

 Example of a basic website design: Everest & Co Umbrella Solutions

 The cost of a custom/brochure website design (£1,500 - £7,000)